William Browder (mathematician): Early life and education

-William Browder was born in a Jewish hospital in Harlem, New York City on January 6, 1934, the son of Raisa (née Berkmann), a Russian Jewish woman from Saint Petersburg, and American Communist Party leader Earl Browder, from Wichita, Kansas.
+William Browder was born in a Jewish hospital in Harlem, New York City on January 6, 1934, the son of Raisa (née Berkman), a Russian Jewish woman from Saint Petersburg, and American Communist Party leader Earl Browder, from Wichita, Kansas.
 His father had moved to the Soviet Union in 1927, where he met and married Raisa.
 Their first two sons, Felix and Andrew, were born in Moscow in 1931.
 William attended local public schools in Yonkers for early schooling and graduated from the Massachusetts Institute of Technology with a B.S. degree in 1954.
 He was a instructor at the University of Rochester from 1957 to 1958 and at Cornell University from 1958 until 1963.
-In August 1957, his original thesis fell apart when his advisor, John Coleman Moore, found an issue with the idea.
+In August 1957, his original thesis fell apart when his advisor, John Coleman Moore, found a problem with the idea.
 However, William came up with a new idea which was titled Homology of Loop Spaces.
-He received his Ph.D. from Princeton University in 1958, using the dissertation.
+He received his Ph.D. from Princeton University in 1958.